 The Most Controversial Sports Illustrated Swimsuit Photos We’ve Ever Seen

-Millions subscribe to Sports Illustrated, which publishes many popular issues, including their Sportsperson of the Year, and, of course, the most anticipated annual editions, the Swimsuit issue.
-Several photos from the notorious magazine issue have shocked SI fans over the years.
-Here we rank the most controversial Sports Illustrated swimsuit photos ever, including the ignorant images that angered critics and went too far (page 9).
+Millions subscribe to Sports Illustrated, which publishes many popular issues, including the highly anticipated annual Swimsuit edition.
+Many photos from this notorious issue have shocked SI fans over the years.
+Here we rank the most controversial Sports Illustrated swimsuit photos.
+One ignorant image angered readers and went too far (page 10).